Best cable machines for home gyms in 2026

 REP Ares 2.0

 The Ares 2.0 isn’t a standalone machine.
 It’s a cable attachment system that bolts onto REP’s PR-4000 or PR-5000 power racks, turning your existing rack into a full functional trainer with a lat pulldown and low row station.
-If you already own one of those racks, this is a no-brainer.
 Dual 260 lb weight stacks (upgradeable to 310 lb each) deliver 130 to 155 lbs of effective resistance per side at the 2:1 ratio.
-The front trolley pulleys swivel 180 degrees, which you normally only see on commercial equipment costing two or three times as much.
-The redesigned footplate on the 2.0 version is wider and angled, which makes seated rows feel much better than the original.
-Starting around $2,799, it’s a serious investment, but you’re getting rack integration that saves a ton of floor space compared to buying a separate functional trainer.
+The front trolley pulleys swivel 180 degrees, which you normally only see on commercial equipment costing two or three times as much, and the redesigned footplate on the 2.0 version is wider and angled, which makes seated rows feel much better than the original.

 REP Arcadia

 For people who want a standalone functional trainer without needing a power rack, the Arcadia is REP’s answer.
 The standard model has dual 170 lb stacks with 32 cable adjustment positions and fits in a surprisingly compact footprint at about 55 inches wide and 24 inches deep.
 Pulleys are aluminum with 180-degree swivel, same quality as the Ares line.
 I like that REP designed knurled metal handles instead of the cheap rubber grips you get on most machines in this price range.
 The cable travel is 81 inches, which is long enough for tall lifters to do full overhead extensions without running out of room.
-If you need more resistance, the Arcadia Max bumps up to dual 220 lb stacks and 36 cable positions, with an upgraded stack option that pushes total capacity to 540 lbs.
-The standard Arcadia hits a sweet spot for most home gym users, though.

 Titan Fitness functional trainer

 Titan has built a reputation on offering decent equipment at lower prices than the competition, and their functional trainer fits that pattern.
 Dual 200 lb weight stacks, a 2:1 pulley ratio, and an 82-inch tall frame with a multi-grip pull-up bar on top.
 At around $2,250 with free shipping, it undercuts REP and Rogue by a good margin.
 The machine ships with a full attachment set including a tricep rope, ankle strap, D-handles, long bar, and triangle row handle.
 That’s genuinely useful since those accessories would cost $100 or more bought separately.
-The build quality is a step below REP’s fit and finish.
-You’ll notice slightly rougher welds and the weight stacks aren’t quite as smooth on the first few reps.
-But for the price difference, most people won’t care.
-It weighs 672 lbs assembled, so make sure your floor can handle it and bring a friend on delivery day.

 Bells of Steel plate-loaded functional trainer